Small Business Certificate: Audio Engineering

 The Grayson College's Small Business Certificate in Audio Engineering is designed to be your first step toward a career as an audio engineer, producer, recording artist, live sound technician, film/video game composer, songwriter, or sound designer.
 The courses in this certificate are intended to provide a foundational understanding of music theory, music technology, and the field of commercial music.
 In addition to the audio engineering courses this certificate includes business courses necessary to manage a small business.

-This award can be taken by non-music majors who are interested in pursuing a career in commercial music or by music majors intending to transfer to four-year programs in composition, audio engineering, music technology, or theatre tech.
+This award can be taken by non-music majors who are interested in pursuing a career in commercial music or by music majors intending to transfer to four-year programs in a variety of fields, including commercial music, audio production, music technology, composition, or theatre tech.

 Small Business Certificate: Audio Engineering Courses